Jayensee/LolalyticsExtrapOverride/README.md

 ### If you want to disable the override for whatever reason you can always just disable it by going into Inspect Element > Overrides.

-### Whenever there is a significant change to lolalytics you'll need to redo the copy-pasting steps, and in some cases the whole installation (if one of those cases happens I'll add something to these instructions mentioning it).
+### Whenever there is a significant change to lolalytics you'll need to redo the copy-pasting steps, and in some cases the whole installation (this last happened on 06/12/23).

-### Also, lolalytics is apparently getting a big rework to the frontend soon, so there's probably going to be some period of time during which the override won't work (while I figure out how to reimplement it).
+### Also, lolalytics is apparently getting a big rework soon, so this override will stop working when it does.